 Use your employee number (9 digit banner number) and the pin you use to check your library record or place holds.

-Faculty, Staff & Administrator PINs: You are issued a random PIN when you first receive your Smart Card.
-For ease in remembering, please ask staff at the Service desk to change your PIN to a PIN of your choice at the time when you are issued a smart card.
+Faculty, Staff & Administrator PINs: You are issued a random PIN when you first receive your KPU Card.
+For ease in remembering, please ask staff at the Service desk to change your PIN to a PIN of your choice at the time when you are issued a KPU card.

 If you do not know or you have forgot your PIN, click on "Forgot Your Pin?".
-Enter your Smart Card barcode and your PIN will be sent to your KPU email account immediately.
-You can go to any Research Help desk and update it.
+Enter your KPU Card barcode and your PIN will be sent to your KPU email account immediately.
+You can go to any Service Counter and update it.

 To respect confidentiality, we cannot change your PIN over the phone nor does the library know your PIN.